Meet Our Team

 About Jan Bookwalter

-Jan is a Certified Therapeutic Recreation Specialist who is passionate about working with adolescents using the modalities of experiential and Adventure Therapy.
-She graduated from Brigham Young University with a degree in Recreational Therapy and, while in Utah, worked at an outpatient and residential treatment center associated with Primary Children’s Hospital.
-Her work there included developing an experiential therapy program for teens in their outpatient center.
-Jan has also had experience developing a recreational therapy program for a residential treatment center for adolescents that included music, art, bibliotherapy, wellness, experiential modalities, and an on-site high ropes course.
-She is thrilled to be working with adolescents at Center for Families and hopes to be able to help make a difference in their lives.
+Jan is a Licensed Social Worker and Certified Therapeutic Recreation Specialist who is passionate about working with adolescents.
+She received her Bachelor's degree in Recreational Therapy from Brigham Young University, and went on to Rutger's University to pursue her Master's in Social Work.
+Jan is trained in EMDR, Acceptance and Commitment Therapy, Attachment-Based Family Therapy, adventure therapy, and psychodrama.
+Her experience includes working at an outpatient and residential treatment center in Utah associated with Primary Children’s Hospital, where she developed an experiential therapy program for teens.
+Jan also has experience developing a recreational therapy program for a residential treatment center for adolescents that included music, art, bibliotherapy, wellness, experiential modalities, and an on-site high ropes course.

 CFF in Her Own Words